Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

         All models are now available with both `mmpbsa_py_energy` and `sander`

 `qm_residues`
-:   Comma- or semicolon-delimited list of complex residues to treat with quantum mechanics.
-All whitespace is
+:   Complex residues to treat with quantum mechanics.
+All residues treated with quantum mechanics in the complex
-    ignored.
-All residues treated with quantum mechanics in the complex must be treated with quantum mechanics in the receptor or ligand to obtain meaningful results.
+    must be treated with quantum mechanics in the receptor or ligand to obtain meaningful results.
+This notation is the same used for `print_res` variable

+    Notation: [ `CHAIN`/(`RESNUM` or `RESNUM-RESNUM`) ]
+    :    Treat with quantum mechanics residues individual or ranges.
+This notation also supports insertion codes, in which case you must define them individually

+    !!! example
+        `qm_residues="A/1,3-10,15,100"` This treat with quantum mechanic Chain A residues 1, 3 through 10, 15, and
+        100 from the complex topology file and the corresponding residues in either the ligand and/or receptor topology files.

+        Suppost that we can have the following sequence: A:LEU:5, A:GLY:6:A, A:THR:6:B, A:SER:6:C A:ASP:6D, A:ILE:7

+        === "Right notation"

+            **Ranges selection**
+            :   `qm_residues="A/5-7` Will treat with quantum mechanic all mentioned residues because all residues with insertion code are contained in the range

+            **Individual selection**
+            :   `qm_residues="A/5,6:B,6:C,7` Will treat with quantum mechanic all mentioned residues except the residues A:6:A and A:6:D

+            **Multiple chain selection**
+            :   `qm_residues="A/5-10,100 B/34,56` Will treat with quantum mechanic residues 3 through 10, 100 from
+            chain A and residues 34 and 56 from Chain B.

+        === "Wrong notation"
+            `qm_residues="A/5-6B,6D-7` Will end in error.

 `intdiel` (Default = 1.0)
 :   Define Internal dielectric constant without use external *.mdin file